maxugly/oldiofiler/README.md

 ## Application Overview

-The application, "Sorta," is a desktop utility designed for the rapid, manual sorting of audio files.
+The application, "oldiofiler," is a desktop utility designed for the rapid, manual sorting of audio files.
 The user selects a source directory containing audio files.
 The application then loads one file at a time, displaying its waveform and allowing the user to play it.
 Based on the audio content, the user can sort the file into one of several pre-defined subdirectories using single-key shortcuts.
 The core workflow is optimized for speed and keyboard-based operation, enabling a user to quickly categorize a large queue of files.
 The application also includes features for customizing the user interface, such as theming and zoom controls.

 ## Functionality Checklist